Saint Mary of the Assumption Church (Chicago)

-Saint Mary of the Assumption Church was a Catholic parish church of the Archdiocese of Chicago located in the Riverdale community area of Chicago, Illinois, United States.
+Saint Mary of the Assumption Church is a vacant church building and former Catholic parish church of the Archdiocese of Chicago located in the Riverdale community area of Chicago, Illinois, United States.
 The parish was established in 1886.
 A new combined school and church building was constructed in 1917, followed by a purpose-built church—a brick-and-stone structure in a simplified Renaissance style—completed in 1957.
 In 2011, the parish merged with Queen of Apostles Parish in the suburb of Riverdale, Illinois.
 The former Saint Mary of the Assumption building has been vacant since that time.
-The church and its associated school were attended by Pope Leo XIV in his childhood, and his election as pope in 2025 has drawn renewed attention to the parish’s legacy, now part of Christ Our Savior Parish.
+The church and its associated school were attended by Pope Leo XIV in his childhood through the 1960s, and his election as pope in 2025 has drawn renewed attention to the parish's legacy, now part of Christ Our Savior Parish.

 History

 In 1886, approximately 30 German-American Catholic families employed in the railroad industry in the Riverdale area organized under the leadership of Nicholas Mueller, Henry Stieman, and Mathias Buechler to request the establishment of a local parish.
 Prior to this, community members traveled to Blue Island and Pullman to attend Mass.
 Archbishop Patrick Feehan approved the request and assigned Benedictine clergy to the newly formed parish.
 The first church building was completed in 1887, and a parish school staffed by the Poor Handmaids of Jesus Christ was established.
 Due to parish growth, responsibility for staffing the church was transferred to the Archdiocese of Chicago in 1903, and a rectory was constructed in 1905.